giovanoh/library-api/README.md

 This project demonstrates how to build a RESTful API using **.NET 8**, following modern best practices for architecture, testing, and maintainability.
 It simulates a simple library system with authors and books, and is designed for learning and demonstration purposes.

+In addition to traditional CRUD operations, the project features an event-driven checkout workflow (EDA) using RabbitMQ and MassTransit, enabling asynchronous order processing and service decoupling.

 ## Table of Contents

 - [Features & Best Practices](#features--best-practices)